Find Affordable College Courses

 After completing their Bachelor's Degree, allied health graduates from Siena Heights University carry an average student debt load of $27,334.

-Read full report on Allied Health Professions at Siena Heights University
+Full Allied Health Professions at Siena Heights University Report

 With a ranking of #13, Ohio State University - Main Campus did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+Located in the large city of Columbus, Ohio State is a public school with a very large student population.

 Of the 82 students majoring in allied health at Ohio State, 33% are male and 67% are female.